blackcoffeexbt/nostr-iot-dvm-device/README.md

 ### Initial Setup

-1. **Configure** Copy `src/config.h.example` to `src/config.h` and update Wifi, Nostr, and LNbits settings
+1. **Configure** Wifi, Nostr, and LNbits settings in `src/config.h`
-2. **Flash** the firmware to the ESP32-S3 device using PlatformIO either using VSCode or pio command line
+2. **Flash** the firmware to the ESP32-S3 device using PlatformIO either using VSCode or command line
 1. **Power on the device**

 ### Usage

-You can use the [LNbits Nostr IoT Dashboard](https://github.com/blackcoffeexbt/nostriotdashboard)or another Nostr client that supports DVM requests to interact with IoT Devices on Nostr.

 **IoT Service Requests:**
 1. Send DVM job requests (kind 5107) to the device's public key
-2. Free services execute immediately and return results as kind 6107
+2. Free services execute immediately
 3. Paid services return payment requests with Lightning invoices
 4. Pay the invoice to receive service response